-No. 22 Forbes’ Best Small Places for Businesses and Careers
+No. 3 Forbes’ Best Place for Small Businesses and Careers

-Be within 15 minutes of a deepwater port, international airport, I-5, and railway access.
+Be within 15 minutes of a deepwater port, an international airport, I-5, and railway access.

 We’re not just an “eat local first” community—we’re a “drink local first” community, too.
 From breweries, to wineries, to farm-to-table restaurants—we offer a truly supportive culinary community and a truly ravenous group of local customers.